andrewjfreyer/jurabridge/README.md

 ## Disclaimer

 *This repository is only provided as information documenting a project I worked on.
 No warranty or claim that this will work for you is made.
 I have described some actions that involve modifying a Jura ENA Micro 90, which if performed will void any warranty you may have.
 Some of the modifications described below involve mains electricity; all appropriate cautions are expected to be, and were, followed.
-Some of the modifications are permanent and irreversible without purchasing replacement parts.
-Do not duplicate any of the following unless you know exactly what you are doing.
-I do not take anyresponsibility for any frustration, spousal irritation, injuries, or damage that may occur from any accident, lack of common sense or experience, or poor planning.
-Responsibility for any damages or distress resulting from reliance on any information made available here is not the responsibility of the author or other contributors.
+Some of these modifications are permanent and irreversible without purchasing replacement parts.
+Do not duplicate any of this project unless you know exactly what you are doing.
+I do not take anyresponsibility for any frustration, spousal irritation, bad coffee, injuries, or damage to your machine, your home plumbing, your home, or anyone or anything that may occur from any accident, lack of common sense or experience, poor planning, or following this project word for word.
+Responsibility for any effect, including damages or distress, resulting from reliance on any information made available here is not the responsibility of the author or other contributors.
 All rights are reserved.*

-*Note: Although loosely compatible, this code is far too large to work with ESPHome; attempts to get it to work usefully with all sensors updating at reasonable intervals caused watchdog crashes.*